informatics-isi-edu/ermrest/user-doc/acls.md

 	  }
 	}

-Model enumeration access is not indicated through the `"rights"` sub-resource.
+Model enumeration access is not indicated through the `"rights"` sub-document.
 Rather, a model element which does not grant enumeration will be omitted from the catalog introspection results.
+The rights sub-document does not include fields for all ACLs which may be present on a given model element, but only for the subset of actual access modes which apply to the model element itself.
+E.g. data access modes can be configured globally on catalogs or schemas, but they only grant actual access rights for operations applied to tables or columns.

+The `"domain_queries"` sub-document on a foreign key will specify an ERMrest query URL which shows the set of allowed values for a given access mode.
+For foreign keys with dynamic ACL bindings, this query may encode extra filtering on the domain.
+Without dynamic ACL bindings, the query simply encodes the source of the domain values for the foreign-key reference constraint.

 ### Row-Level Rights Summary

+When dynamic ACL bindings are in effect, the static rights described in the preceding section MAY replace the boolean `true` or `false` access right decision with `null` meaning the decision cannot be statically determined.
+In this case, a row-level rights summary can be consulted to understand access rights on existing data.

-The ??? virtual column is available on data rows and has the following
+The `ermrights` virtual column is available on data rows and has the following structure in each row:
-structure:

 	{
 	  "update": bool,
 	  "delete": bool,
-	  "column": {
+	  "column_rights": {
 	    "Column Name": {
 	      "update": bool,
 	      "delete": bool